Manavanna of Anuradhapura

 In gratitude for this assistance and the remarkable show of prowess as a commander, Narasimhavarman gave Prince Manavamma a formidable armed force to recapture the Sri Lankan throne which had been re-usurped Dathopatissa II.
 During the first campaign, news arrived that the Pallava king had fallen ill, and Manavamma had to return to India to put down the risk of a Pallava succession crisis.
 Some sources report that while prince Manavanna was besieging Anuradhapura, a rumour spread within the army that the prince is suffering from a serious illness, which made his men lose morale.
 Dathopatissa, rejuvenated by the rumour, returned from his base at Ruhuna with Tamil mercenaries to confront Manavanna.
 So the prince had to flee back to the Pallava kingdom.
 After arriving in India, Manavamma had to serve the Pallavas for another 20 years till before regaining an opportunity to conquer Anuradhapura.
 This relatively quiet period was spent on re-gathering supplies and military support and assisting the Pallava kings on their wars with the Chalukyas and Pandyas.
 According to Pallava sources it is stated that Sri Lanka was under Narasimhavarman's suzerainty for a time, but this has not yet been verified.

 By then, the growing power of Tamil mercenaries in the North had seized Anuradhapura, placing a puppet king, Unhanagara Hattadatha on the throne, much to the discontent of the Buddhist Sinhalese majority in the city and nearby.
-As political power in the nation began to fracture, with rebellions arising across Sri Lanka, and Pallavas eyeing the Tamils as a threat, Narasimhavarman II agreed to muster an imperial army to reconquer Anuradhapura.
+As political power in the nation began to fracture, with rebellions arising across Sri Lanka, and Pallavas eyeing the rival Tamil kingdom as a threat, Narasimhavarman II agreed to muster an imperial army to reconquer Anuradhapura.